Sharp decay estimates and numerical analysis for weakly coupled systems of two subdiffusion equations: Explicit decay rate of a decoupled subdiffusion system

 \section{Explicit decay rate of a decoupled subdiffusion system}

-In the previous section, we described the motivation of discovering Theorem \ref{thm-asymp} by means of numerical simulation.
+In Section \ref{sec-test}, the motivation of discovering Theorem \ref{thm-asymp} by means of numerical simulation was described.
 As a supplementary clue, in this appendix we provide another theoretical approach to finding the superlinear decay rate $t^{-(1+\be)}$ of the solution to a special decoupled system of a usual diffusion equation and a subdiffusion one.

 Let us consider the initial-boundary value problem

 where $\be\in(0,1)$, $u_0\in L^2(\Om)$ and $\cA$ is a self-adjoint elliptic operator defined by

 Here $\bm A=(a_{ij})_{1\le i,j\le d}\in C^1(\ov\Om;\BR_{\mathrm{sym}}^{d\times d})$ is the same matrix-valued function satisfying \eqref{eq-assume1}, and $0\le c\in L^\infty(\Om)$.
 Then it is well known that $\cA$ admits an eigensystem $\{(\la_n,\vp_n)\}_{n=1}^\infty$ such that